-Thanks to the efforts of our local coalition, IDEAL, and the many designers and industry partners who advocated for our profession, in February 2016 the Utah State Legislature unanimously voted to approve certification for Commercial Interior Designers.
+Thanks to the efforts of our local coalition and the many designers and industry partners who advocated for our profession, in February 2016 the Utah State Legislature unanimously voted to approve certification for Commercial Interior Designers.
 The Division of Occupational and Professional Licensing (DOPL) is now accepting applications from interior designers who qualify for the newly enacted certification.

 Current state laws that regulate interior design in Utah

 Type of Act: Allows for sign and permit

 Year Passed: 2016